How Much to Tip Movers in 2021

 - The movers worked hard from the start to the completion of the move

-How much to tip movers must be based on how well the moving team performed the move.
-Performance involves determining your level of satisfaction, as well as if the move was completed under budget.
+How much to tip movers in NYC or anywhere else in the US must be based on how well the moving team performed the long distance move.
+Performance involves the process of packing, loading, moving, unloading and unpacking.
+Movers’ performance also involves determining your level of satisfaction, as well as if the move was completed under budget.
 Above all, make sure to tip your movers on what you feel is fair.

-Above Average Tip – If the moving crew went beyond your expectations in performing a move that had few, if any issues.
+Above Average Tip – If the moving crew and foreman went beyond your expectations in performing a move that had few, if any issues.

-Average Tip – Did an okay job of moving your stuff and ensuring your possessions remained in one piece
+Average Tip – Did an okay job of moving your stuff and ensuring your storage and furniture remained in one piece

 No Tip – An absolutely terrible job tarnished by several disagreements between you and one or more members of the moving team